 Once you have completed the survey, you can order each question by using the icon to the left of each question.
 You can also edit the questions and the answers by using the related icons on the right.
 Please note that it is not possible to change the question type.

 Analyzing Survey Statistics

 As the instructor of the course, or as the platform Superadmin, you can analyze statistics related to the survey.
-In order to do it, press the Reports button in the action bar at the top of the page.
+In order to do it, as an instructor, press the Reports button in the action bar at the top of the course page.
+As a Superadmin, you can also access the statistics through the Reports tab at the top of the course page in the Course Management menu.

 Here, you can find reports and statistics related to the course.
 Select the Training Materials Statistics tab.
 Then, click the title of the survey from the list of training materials.

-The statistics will tell you how students have answered the questions.
-As the survey is anonymous, you will know the students’ answers, but you won’t know which answers belong to each student.
-You are able to export results by opening the Export as a drop-down menu, choosing between CSV or Excel, and then clicking the Download icon on the right of the drop-down menu.
+The statistics will tell you how learners have answered the questions.
+As the survey is anonymous, you will know the learners’ answers, but you won’t know which answers belong to each student.
+You are able to export results by opening the Export as drop-down menu, choosing between CSV or Excel, and then clicking the Download icon on the right of the drop-down menu.